nominolo/scion/README.markdown

  1. On windows, make sure that Cabal finds the inplace gcc

         $ cd /path/to/ghc
         $ cp `which gcc` ghc/

     (Adjust to version of GCC that GHC was compiled with.)

  2. Set the `GHC_PATH` variable to the correct path to for your system.
-Make sure *not* to set `HC`, `PKG`, or `HADDOCK`, they will automatically set to point to the inplace versions.
+Make sure *not* to set `HC`, `PKG`, or `HADDOCK`, they will automatically be set to point to the inplace versions.

  3. Use `make` or `make cabal-install` as above.